Copenhagen Mayor Frank Jensen quits amid sexual harassment allegations | DW | 19.10.2020

 Read more: Sexual abuse and violence against women widespread in Europe's parliaments

-Jensen's resignation came after two women accused him of behaving inappropriately towards them at social events in 2012 and 2017.
+Jensen's resignation came after two women accused him of behaving inappropriately toward them at social events in 2012 and 2017.
 One of the women involved was employed by the Social Democrats.

 In a post on his Facebook page, Jensen said he had been a part of a "harmful" and "old" culture in the ruling party.